 - Listen and communicate more effectively as a leader and/or as a member of a team

 - Apply negotiation and conflict resolution skills with peers in practice situations and with leaders in the institution

 - Implement changes in personal practice or an organization that works for your style and the workplace

 - Promote behavioral change in the workplace using new methods and problem-solving skills acceptable to the workplace and conforming to professional standards

-- Demonstrate a range of approaches for handling intensive situations that meet with current professionalism standards
+- Demonstrate a range of approaches for handling intensive situations that meet current professionalism standards

 - Understand and analyze personal stress and its effects on interactions